 Internship Funding

 One of the Pitt PRSSIM Project's objectives is to increase rural student internship attainment and completion.
-To support this objective, internship funding is available to undergraduate students at any University of Pittsburgh campus who came from rural or small-town communities to support their completion of an internship experience that might otherwise be unpaid.
+To support this objective, internship funding is available to undergraduate students at any University of Pittsburgh campus who came from rural or small-town communities to support their completion of an internship experience that might otherwise be unpaid or underpaid.

 Get started in 3 steps!